Qinisfighting/FEND-Capstone---Travel-App/README.md

 ## Overview

-The Capstone Project of Front End Web Developer Nanodegree Program from Udacity, aiming to create a web tool, with which user can enter the trip location, the departing date and personal notes (reminders, packing list...), to formulate a travel plan with weather forecast, an image of the location and personal notes.
+The Capstone Project of Front End Web Developer Nanodegree Program from Udacity, aiming to create a web tool, with which user can enter the trip destination, the departing and returning date and personal notes, to formulate a travel plan with weather forecast, image of the destination, information of the country and memo.

 ## Extended functionalities: